Stephanos2911/Project-C-2022-Adminpanel/Readme.txt

 **WebServer**

-To Visit this Application : 145.24.222.31:8500
+To Visit the AdminApplication : 145.24.222.31:8500
+To Visit the UserApplication : 145.24.222.31:8501

-The latest version of this application is running on a Virtual Windows Machine from Hogeschool Rotterdam, using IIS.
+The latest version of both applications are running on a Virtual Windows Machine from Hogeschool Rotterdam, using IIS.
 To enter this virtual machine, use Remote Destkop Connection built in to windows.
 Connection: 145.24.222.31:8100
 Login using Username: win-1033554 and Password: X%243Hp66KQ